kyythane/svelte-reactive-dnd/docs/DropList.md

 ### - disableScrollOnDrag

 Optional.
 Disables scrolling when an item is dragged to the start or end of a list.
 Default value set in `dragDropSettings`.

 ### - disableDropSpacing

 Optional.
 Disables inserting a space where an item is dragged over.
 Default value set in `dragDropSettings`.

+### - disableSourceShrinking

+Optional.
+Disables collapsing the list where the item was dragged from.
+Default value set in `dragDropSettings`.

 ### - enableResizeListeners

 Optional.
 Enables resize listeners on `DropList`s that will update the size of the droppable area when the `DropList` is resized.
 Default value set in `dragDropSettings`.
 This uses [dimension bindings](https://svelte.dev/tutorial/dimensions), which has some overhead, so it should generally only be enabled for top level items.

+### - crossingMode

+Decides how `DropList`s determine if the item being dragged has "moved past" an item in the list.
+Options are `center` and `edge`.
+The `edge` mode will shift the item in the list once the the leading edge of the dragged item has moved past its center.
+The `center` mode will shift the item in the list once the center of the dragged item has moved past its center.
+The `edge` mode was inspired by [this article](https://dev.to/alexandereardon/overhauling-our-collision-engine-962).
+Default value set in `dragDropSettings`.

 ### - direction